-- → Lives in Parramatta, works in the CBD. - → Likes to explore the outer regions on weekends. - → Plans ahead. - → Likes destinations that are suitable for daytrips, alleviating the need for accommodation and long drives with kids. - looking for long strenuous hikes. - → Destinations that can offer a bit of nature, a bit of culture and convenient spaces to have lunch or bring a picnic is high on their list.
+- → Lives in Parramatta, works in the CBD. - → Likes to explore the outer regions on weekends. - $\rightarrow$ Plans ahead. - $\rightarrow$ Likes destinations that are suitable for daytrips, alleviating the need for accommodation and long drives with kids. - $\rightarrow$ Prefer destinations where their kids feel entertained too, not $\rightarrow$ Find all their information about things worth seeing via looking for long strenuous hikes. - $\rightarrow$ Destinations that can offer a bit of nature, a bit of culture $\rightarrow$ Is not considering Windsor as a destination but a pit stop and convenient spaces to have lunch or bring a picnic is for supplies/lunch. high on their list.